MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/Compute.md

 >[!Note]
 > To download Windows Server 2016, see [Windows Server Evaluations](https://www.microsoft.com/evalcenter/evaluate-windows-server-technical-preview).

-Compute in Windows Server 2016 includes updates to Hyper-V that improve security, scalability.
-New to compute is Windows Containers, which offers another way to provide flexible, software-based computing power.
-Updates to Remote Desktop Services
+Compute in Windows Server 2016 includes updates to Hyper-V that improve security, scalability, and reliability.
+Updates to failover clustering, networking, and storage make it even easier to deploy and manage these technologies along with Hyper-V. For details, see [What's new in Hyper-V on Windows Server 2016](./hyper-v/what-s-new-in-hyper-v-on-windows.md).

+New to compute is Windows Containers, which offers flexible, software-based computing power without deploying and managing virtual machines.
+To try this out, see [Windows Containers Quick Start](https://msdn.microsoft.com/virtualization/windowscontainers/quick_start/quick_start).

+Updates to Remote Desktop Services include the ability to offer desktop sessions with high-end graphics support when run on Hyper-V hosts using discrete device assignment.
+For details, see

 ## Containers

-Use Windows Server and Hyper-V containers to provide standardized environments for development, test, and production teams.
+Use Windows Server and Hyper-V containers to provide standardized runtime environments for development, test, and production teams.
 For details, see [Windows Containers](https://msdn.microsoft.com/virtualization/windowscontainers).

 ## Hyper-V